Doctor of Philosophy in the Field of Computer Science

 The general requirements stated under School of Engineering, Doctoral Program Regulations.

-Students with an MS degree must take a minimum of 30 credits, consisting of 18 credit hours of courses available for graduate credit and 12 credit hours of dissertation research.
-For students without an MS degree, an additional 24 credit hours have to be completed, that may be divided between courses available for graduate credit and dissertation credit hours, subject to the approval of the student’s advisor.
+Students with an MS degree must take a minimum of 30 credits, consisting of 18 credits of courses available for graduate credit and 12 credits of dissertation research.
+For students without an MS degree, an additional 24 credits have to be completed; these may be divided between courses available for graduate credit and dissertation credits, subject to the approval of the student’s advisor.
 For students without a prior master's degree, 15 credits may be taken outside of the department; for those with a prior master's degree, 9 credits may be taken outside of the department.
 In some cases, particularly when the student undertakes a doctoral program in a field other than that in which the earlier degree was earned, the program of study exceeds the minimum number of credits.

 No specific courses are required.
-Individual plans of study are developed in consultation with the advisor; however, the plan of study must include one course in of each of the areas of theory, systems, and applications and one advanced topics course.
+Individual plans of study are developed in consultation with the advisor; however, the plan of study must include one course in each of the areas of theory, systems, and applications, and one advanced topics course.